 Dear Stranger is open to everyone, though writers under the age of eighteen must have parental consent to participate.
-(Click here to download the consent form, please complete the form, print, and send with the letter.)
 Letters are paired at random, though we do our best to match participants with someone outside of their ZIP code.
 Oregon Humanities staff read all letters before they are exchanged.

-Return letters will be mailed to participants in early March 2021.
+Return letters will be mailed to participants in March 2024.

 If you have questions about Dear Stranger, contact email@example.com .
 Want to start a Dear Stranger exchange in your own state or community?
 Check out our how-to guide or watch our webinar.